Kayne64/effects/README.md

 5. Start/Reset Drinking = /drunk and /resetdrunk

 # Features
-Certain Commands for Starting and Resetting
-Individual Commands
+1. Individual Commands
+2. Certain Walking Styles for different substances
+3. Certain Effects for different substances

 # Plans
 1. Intergration into vMenu/Menus
 2. Emotes when command/button has been executed
-3. Different Effects with Drugs
+3.
 # Credits/Permission

 You must not in any circumstance share or claim this script.